hcblmnla/cogito/README.md

 ## Cogito

-A very simple parser combinator that supports exception handling and includes examples of basic parsers.
-Inspired by [@kgeorgiy](https://github.com/kgeorgiy)'s parsers on Clojure
+An extremely lightweight parser combinator on pure Elixir

 ### Installation